Why Knowing Your Motorcycle’s RPM Matters

 Can I use any digital multimeter to measure RPM or do I need a specific type?

 A standard digital multimeter alone won't suffice for measuring RPM on a motorcycle.
-You'll require additional interface circuitry, typically found in a specialized automotive multimeter with a tachometer function.
+You'll require additional interface circuitry, typically found in a specialised automotive multimeter with a tachometer function.
 The tachometer takes ignition pulses from the bike, converts them into a voltage, and then displays the RPM on a meter.

 How accurate are different methods of measuring RPM?